- What Causes Eczema In Children?

-- Following a healthy lifestyle and good hygiene helps get rid of eczema faster.
+- Following a healthy lifestyle and good hygiene helps manage eczema.
 The tendency to scratch has to be curbed so that your child is completely cured.
 Talk to your family specialist for more inputs specific to your child.

 In addition to these precautions, you should also give your child a healthy diet consisting of vegetables and fruits that are good for the skin.
 Besides the eight common allergens (peanuts, soy, eggs, milk, fish, shellfish, tree nuts, and wheat), avoid any foods that your child may be allergic to, to prevent flare-ups.

 Some people complain that eating citrus fruits such as strawberries, oranges, and tomatoes also worsen the condition.
 Your allergist can help you determine which foods are helping your kid and which are not.